 Since its founding in 2009, the Office of Sustainability has invited nationally and internationally renowned artists, activists, authors, scientists, and conservationists to speak at Wake Forest.
-Through partnership with faculty members and departmental co-sponsors, these events facilitate cross-disciplinary discussion and engagement in sustainability topics.
+Through partnership with faculty members and departmental co-sponsors, our annual keynote lectures facilitate cross-disciplinary discussion and engagement with sustainability topics.
 Our keynote lectures are free and open to the public.

-Keep an eye out for our upcoming events at events.wfu.edu.
+Keep an eye out for all of our upcoming events at events.wfu.edu.

 Past Speakers